carpentrycon/carpentryconhome-proposals/README.md

 We use issue labels to manage the session proposals and make it easier for everyone to find relevant information.

 #### session types
-Label your issue with the label describing the type of the session you are proposing.
-Consult the description above and select one of the following labels.
+We will label your issue with the label describing the type of the session you are proposing.

 ![](https://img.shields.io/badge/-session_breakout-e8963e.svg)
 ![](https://img.shields.io/badge/-session_skill--up-e8963e.svg)